dlawiz83/roadmaphub/backend/API_DOC.md

 ### GET /api/feedback

+Behavior:

+Users: see only their own feedback

-Get all feedback created by the logged-in user.
+Admins: see all feedback

 Responses:

-200 OK
+200 OK → Array of feedback objects

+401 Unauthorized → Missing/invalid token

 [
 {